ricardoalonsomx/TC1001S100_2/README.md

-    For the fourth exercise we just added a condition in the draw function which detects if the length of the tile content is equal to one (single-digit) so it changes its x value, centeringit, or if it is greater than 1 (not centering it).
+    For the fourth exercise we just added a condition in the draw function which detects if the length of the tile content is equal to one (single-digit) so it changes its x value, centering it, or if it is greater than 1 (not centering it).

     Finally, for the fifth exercise we made the code generate some random numbers, or if possible reuse the numbers previously